AtanasovAtanas/interactive-content/EN/10-Defining-Classes-Exercise/07-Problem.md

 [/code-editor]
 [task-description]
 ## Description
-*Google knows everything about you (even your pokemon collection).
-Since you are good at writing classes, Google asked you to design a Class that can hold all the information they need for people.*
+*You and your friends decide to create a Class that holds all the information about all of you, even your pokemon collection.
+Since you are good at writing code, they asked you to design that Class.*

 From the console you will receive lines until the command `End`.